 Top of Waikiki – Kalakaua Avenue, Waikiki

-*INSIDER TIP* – make your reservation for Friday and watch the fireworks at 7:45 PM every Friday from the Hilton Hawaiian Village Hotel.
+*INSIDER TIP* – make your reservation for Friday and watch the fireworks at 7:45 PM every Friday, which launch on the bay just off shore of the Hilton Hawaiian Village Hotel.
 Can’t beat the best view in Waikiki!
 (Also great for sunset; times vary by season)

 Whole Foods – Kaka’ako

-This is one of the largest Whole Foods in the U.S. and just opened in 2018.
-The hot bar is extensive and usually has several types of ethnic foods including Texas BBQ, Asian and Indian.
+This is one of the largest Whole Foods in the U.S. and opened in 2018.
+The hot bar is extensive and usually has several types of ethnic foods including Texas BBQ, Asian, Indian, and of course, a poke bar.

 *INSIDER TIP* – This location has a nice seating area at the bar with lots of televisions showing sports games, as well as outdoor lounge seating, so it’s a great place to hang out with friends.
 Just grab your food for takeaway and eat it at the bar, order a drink and stay as long as you’d like!